 The general time-frame of the information and documentation currently available in the Portal ranges from the beginning of 2021 to the current times.
 Depending on relevant national, regional or international developments, the Portal provides country-specific information updates and data.

-The ASILE Global Portal presents two Search Options to user which are characterized by the following functionalities: to be developed
+The ASILE Global Portal presents two Search Options to user which are characterized by the following functionalities:

 By clicking on a particular country of interest on the world map, users are presented with the following qualitative and quantitative components:

 The Country Fiches

 The Country Fiches provide a comprehensive and detailed country-specific overview of the historical background related to migration, asylum and refugee protection.
 This is complemented by relevant asylum and refugee national statistics which provide in a snapshot a quantitative picture of the asylum phenomenon in all ASILE selected countries.

 The Country Fiches include an examination of the notions of containment and mobility in refugee protection in relation to the relevant national asylum and migration governance systems, and how the academic literature has so far engaged with these concepts.
 The analysis pays particular attention to the most relevant instruments and actors in these areas, and the relevance and potential role played by the UN GCR in the country.

 The Country Notes outline a synthetic overview of key issues by ASILE country in the field of international protection put forward by international and regional human rights mechanisms and bodies.

 The Country Notes cover the most relevant documents released by United Nations (UN) human rights mechanisms and bodies.
 These include the UN Charter-based system of human rights protection, including the Universal Period Review(UPR) and the Special Procedures of the Human Rights Council, and the UN Human Rights Treaty bodies.
 The Notes additionally include relevant information and key findings concerning regional monitoring bodies.

 The Country Reports